cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/routing-to-tunnel/lb.md

 # Load balancers

-{{<render file="tunnel/_dns-record.md" productFolder="cloudflare-one">}}
+{{<render file="tunnel/_dns-record.md" productFolder="cloudflare-one" withParameters="a [Load Balancing endpoint](/load-balancing/understand-basics/load-balancing-components/);;a load balancer pool">}}

 ## Add a tunnel to a load balancer pool

 {{<tabs labels="Dashboard | CLI">}}
 {{<tab label="dashboard" no-code="true">}}

 To create a load balancer, refer to the [Load Balancing documentation](/load-balancing/load-balancers/create-load-balancer/).
-The origin server address is the subdomain of your tunnel, `<UUID>.cfargotunnel.com`.
+The endpoint address is the subdomain of your tunnel, `<UUID>.cfargotunnel.com`.

 If you want to add a [monitor](/load-balancing/monitors/) to your load balancer pool, you will need to add a host header to **Advanced health check settings**.
 The header will be similar to `Header Name: Host` and `Value: www.your-zone.com`.
 The monitor will not work without the host header if you are using a config file that defines the `ingress` field, as shown in [this example](https://github.com/cloudflare/argo-tunnel-examples/blob/adb44da43ec0aa65f7928613b762a47ae0d9b2b0/named-tunnel-k8s/cloudflared.yaml#L90).